Top 100 Content Marketing Question: How closely should the topics of your content be tied to your company’s products?

-Fishermen, kayakers, canoeists and campers all have witnessed the destruction caused by dams, which seldom serve a useful purpose.
+Fishermen, kayakers, canoeists, and campers all have witnessed the destruction caused by dams, which seldom serve a useful purpose.
 Dams kill wildlife, detract from water quality and hurt or destroy outdoor recreation sites.

 Patagonia made a movie to expose the damn dams as the useless villains they are – a cause its tribe fully supports.
-Making that movie builds a bridge from the brand to the tribe.
+Making that movie builds a bridge between the brand to the tribe.

-Closely tie content to products, or to buyers’ aspirations, business needs, purpose, passion or cause.
+Closely tie content to products, or to buyers’ aspirations, business needs, purpose, passion, or cause.

 Use buyer persona research to find out which direction will lead to content that resonates the most with your buyers.